How to Handle Duplicate Records

 Submitters: Somebody wants to merge your puzzle...

-This section explains how the Merge Request is experienced by the Submitters, in our example SubmitterA and SubmitterB.
+This section explains how the Merge Request is experienced by the Submitters, in our example, SubmitterA and SubmitterB.

 The Merge Request is mostly the same as what the Reporter can see, but with one important difference - the buttons at the bottom.

-If hitting the Deny button, the Submitter is asked to explain why they disagree with the request.
+When clicking/tapping the Deny button, the Submitter is asked to explain why they disagree with the request.

-If any of the involved parties deny a request, the request is closed and the merge will not happen.
+If any of the involved parties deny a request, the request is closed, and the merge will not happen.

 The request will then be reviewed and updated.